aiogram/aiogram/docs/source/install.rst

         $ pipenv install aiogram

-Using AUR
+Using Pacman
 ---------
-*aiogram* is also available in Arch User Repository, so you can install this framework on any Arch-based distribution like ArchLinux, Antergos, Manjaro, etc. To do this, use your favorite AUR-helper and install the `python-aiogram <https://aur.archlinux.org/packages/python-aiogram/>`_ package.
+*aiogram* is also available in Arch Linux Repository, so you can install this framework on any Arch-based distribution like Arch Linux, Antergos, Manjaro, etc. To do this, just use pacman to install the `python-aiogram <https://archlinux.org/packages/community/any/python-aiogram/>`_ package.

 From sources
 ------------